amritsharma/writing-challenge/Jan26-AppleTesla.md

 # How To Build A Twitter Bot with Postman (In Under 20 Minutes)

 This is a story about how I built a twitter bot, @AppleTesla, in 20 minutes with Postman.
 Frankly, it doesn't do much.
-Everyday it checks if www.apple.com/tesla is still returning a 404 Page Not Found error and tweets a "no".
+Every afternoon it checks if www.apple.com/tesla is still returning a 404 Page Not Found error and tweets a "no." It's the "Has Apple acquired Tesla yet?" bot.
 That's it.

 ![Apple Tesla](https://i.imgur.com/ZwtUFpZ.png)